First female firefighter in city’s 163-year history joins Elizabeth fire department

 Sheena Spence graduated alongside a class of 19 other new fire officers, all men.

-“It’s an honor,” said Spence, who received a standing ovation.
-“I did it to prove to myself that a woman of 35 can still do anything that she puts her mind to.
-Also, I have daughters that I want them to know that there is no barriers you can’t overcome with a little hard work, faith and patience.”
+"It's an honor," said Spence, who received a standing ovation.
+"I did it to prove to myself that a woman of 35 can still do anything that she puts her mind to.
+Also, I have daughters that I want them to know that there is no barriers that you can’t overcome with a little hard work, faith and patience."

 Daughters Iree, 8, and Inay, 7, gave mom a big bouquet of flowers.